 17 February, 2020 | Anar Karimli

-Boba tea, also known as bubble tea, is a must-try if you are ready to be a little adventurous in your search for “the best” tea in LA.
+Boba tea, also known as bubble tea, is a must-try if you are ready to be a little adventurous in your search for the best tea in Los Angeles.
 Bontea Cafe is the place to be if you are looking for delicious boba flavors and an awesome ambiance to enjoy your time.
 We dig into the old chest of ideas for something new that matches the same delicious boba tea served in our Cafe.
-Once you finish reading this blog, you will be able to make the best boba in LA by yourself easily.
+Once you finish reading this blog, you will be able to make classic milk tea like the best boba in LA by yourself easily.

 The History of The Best Boba In Los Angeles